 From family letters, it seems that Charles and Nicholas were very close.
 Heather H., Locust Grove volunteer and researcher extraordinaire, noticed that letters to them at school are often addressed to them both, as though they were considered by their family to be a package deal.
 You can read a few of those letters here.
 Both brothers attended St. Thomas College, near Springfield, Kentucky.

-In November 1819, Nicholas wrote an affectionate letter to Maria Preston that show him as a young man of seventeen, full of plans for the future:
+In November 1819, Nicholas wrote an affectionate letter to Maria Preston that shows him as a young man of seventeen, full of plans for the future:

 “Sunday November 14th 1819